MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/out-of-tenant-overview.md

 >[!NOTE]
 > See the Microsoft Teams [article on managing external access](https://docs.microsoft.com/microsoftteams/manage-external-access#plan-for-external-access) for more information.

-In the following diagram example, the external customers (Contoso1, Contoso2, and ContosoN) have their own Remote Assist license and Teams licenses.
+In the following diagram example, tenants Contoso1, Contoso2, and ContosoN have their own Remote Assist licenses (which each come with Teams licenses).
 Tenant ABC has their own Teams licenses.
-Tenant ABC has their own Teams licenses.
-(Please see figure 1.2) (Please see Figure 1.2)
+(Please see Figure 1.2)

 **Figure 1.2**
 ![Diagram showing how the different tenants relate to one another.](media/cross-tenant-federation.png)